greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 </pre>

-We've set up these example files and a few more on the practice machine, try a few permutations until you have a feel for how `hiera_array()` works.
+We've set up these example files and a few more on the practice machine.
+Try a few permutations until you have a feel for how `hiera_array()` works.

 ## Exercise 5

-hiera_array() examples.
+hiera_array() examples